vmleon/oracle-atp-da/README.md

 ![Oracle Cloud Web Console](./images/webconsole.png)

+You will also need to install:

+- To develop the integration with REST API we need [Node.js](https://nodejs.org/en/download/).
-You will also need to install [Node.js](https://nodejs.org/en/download/).
-In order to execute REST API calls, you can install [PostMan](https://www.postman.com/downloads/) (preferred for the graphic interface) or [curl](https://curl.haxx.se/download.html) if you want a console tool.
+- To execute REST API calls, you can install [PostMan](https://www.postman.com/downloads/) (preferred for the graphic interface users) or [curl](https://curl.haxx.se/download.html) if you want a console tool.

+> NOTE:
+>
+> The installation of `Node.js` and `Postman` is explained later in the workshop but feel free to start installing if you want.

 At this point, you are ready to start learning!